I can’t remember how I found out about sticks of charcoal but I’m so glad I did!

 Drink filtered water when you’re on the move

 I usually buy a few sticks together.
-I check out the prices online and then decide where to purchase it from.
+I check out the prices on a few different websites and then decide where to purchase it from.
+Simply search for “charcoal water filter sticks” and you’ll find it.